 However, for a nursing facility that indicates that it offers an area of specialization according to the details listed in the proposed new rule, the facility would find that the Guide helps consumers with specialized needs to choose its facility.
-It is possible that if many consumers with specialized needs choose facilities that offer corresponding specialized needs choosing facilities that offer the specialized services would allow the facilities that offer the specialized services to focus on their areas of expertise.
+It is possible that if many consumers with specialized needs choose facilities that offer corresponding specialized services, the resulting concentration of consumers with specialized needs choosing facilities that offer corresponding specialized services would allow the facilities that offer the specialized services to focus on their areas of expertise.
 This, in turn, would result in higher rates of consumer satisfaction.
 This, in turn, would result in higher incentive payments for those nursing facilities.